girliemac/getting-started-lessons/3-accessibility/README.md

 A web accessible to some is not a truly 'world-wide web'.
 The best way to ensure the sites you create are accessible is to incorporate accessibility best practices from the start.
 While there are extra steps involved, incorporating these skills into your workflow now will mean all pages you create will be accessible.

+---

+## 🚀 Challenge

-🚀 Challenge: Take this HTML, and rewrite it to be as accessible as possible, given the topics you learned.
+Take this HTML and rewrite it to be as accessible as possible, given the strategies you learned.

 ```html
 <!DOCTYPE html>